CSE512-14W/fp-eamullen-tanvir-willrs/README.md

 ## Running Instructions

 To run our code, download the repository, and run a simple python http server.
-Run "python -m SimpleHTTPServer" in the root project directory, and access at "http://localhost:8000".
+Run `python -m SimpleHTTPServer` in the root project directory, and access at "http://localhost:8000".

 ## Story Board